Coding4Buddies/BatShooter/README.md

 |   +-- CoBat
 ```

-Here are the attributes and methods for the Bat Parent Class
+Here are the attributes and methods of the Bat Parent Class

 ```
 public class Bat {